sophiaj5/EDA-Project/README.md

 ####  Datasets

 As smoking cigarettes has become more and more relevant throughout the years, there are also a number of health problems that arise with it.
 While the public is aware that smoking can lead to serious conditions such as lung cancer, it is still unknown whether there is a high correlation between the two variables.
-This project aims to find whether there is a relation between tabacco usage and life expectancy in various countries in the year 2020.
+This project aims to find whether there is a relation between tobacco usage and life expectancy in various countries in the year 2020.

 This project used three data sources:
 1) population.csv (Population by Country)
 2) life_expectancy.csv (Life Expectancy by Country)
-3) share-of-adults-who-smoke.csv (Tabacco Usage by Country)
+3) share-of-adults-who-smoke.csv (Tobacco Usage by Country)

 #### Data Cleaning